Bivariate Distribution Regression with Application to Insurance Data: Real Data Analysis

+For the hierarchical and Gaussian copula models, we use a GLM with Poisson distribution and log link function for modeling the conditional distribution of the claim frequency $Z$.
+Given that the empirical distribution of the average severity $Y$ is right-skewed and long-tailed, a GLM with GB2 distribution and identical link function is applied for modeling its conditional distribution in both parametric models.
+In the proposed DR approach, we use the logit link function and identical transformation for both the frequency and the average severity.
+The support of $Z$ is $\{0,1,\ldots,4\}$ in this dataset, and the discretization points for estimating the distribution of $Y$ are chosen as the $0.1\%, 0.2\%,\ldots,100\%$ quantiles of positive $\{Y_i\}_{i=1}^{n_1}$.

 To run the model comparison, we randomly separate the total dataset into the training set with $n_{1}=$ 300,000 policyholders and the validation set with $n_{2}=$ 113,169 policyholders.
 In the training set, there are only 12,139 policyholders who had made claims.
-In this dataset, the support of $Z$ is $\{0,1,\ldots,4\}$.
-Given that the distribution of $Y$ is right-skewed and long-tailed, its discretization points for estimating our DR model are chosen as the $0.1\%, 0.2\%,\ldots,100\%$ quantiles of positive $\{Y_i\}_{i=1}^{n_1}$.